CevinEichnau/rsa/README.md

     key = Rsa::Encrypter.generate_rsa

-or you can set the both prime numbers manualy (1-6), default is 5 (secure but slow) when the secure level smaller than is the encrypter faster but less secure
+or you can set the secure level manualy (1-6), default is 5 (secure but slow) when the secure level smaller than is the encrypter faster but less secure

     key = Rsa::Encrypter.generate_rsa(3)